-The goal was to ascertain how the Council is performing in relation to other councils.
-The number of social media followers was compared to other councils with a similar precept.
+The goal is to ascertain how the Council is performing in relation to other local councils.
+The number of followers was compared with other similarly precepting local councils.

 Where possible local councils geographically close by or with similar characteristics were selected.
 This was done because followers are more likely to receive content, assuming paid adverts are not heavily used.